top of page

 PADA personality assessment cats

 Many behavioral traits can be subtle and difficult to detect.
-For all cat owners, even the more experienced, it is not easy to fully and objectivly understand the cat's behavior, and this can affect the relationship, communication, well-being of the cat, problem behavior
+Even for experienced cat owners, it is not always easy to fully and objectively understand a cat’s behavior.
+This can affect the relationship, communication, the cat’s well-being, and may contribute to the development of problem behaviors.

-• To improve the quality of life by adapting the cat's everyday life to suit it's needs and wants.
+• Improving quality of life — by adapting the cat’s daily routines to suit its needs and preferences.

-• As documentation of the cat's personality traits and temperament.
+• Providing documentation — of the cat’s personality traits and temperament.

 Cat and owner illustration